 There’s not much living space in a cargo van.
 A swivel passenger seat can help fix that.
-As I built out the basics, I turned the passenger seat in my Ford Transit van into a computer workstation, and a place I could even get work done.
+As I built out the basics, I turned the passenger seat in my Ford Transit van into a mobile office, and a place I could even get work done.

 In This Post...

 Extra Cabin Space

 Swivel seats can rotate 180 degrees so that a seat is facing backwards.
 In the case of a van, this increases the effective living area by turning the cabin into more seating for the living room.

 It’s hard to capture just how much of a space difference this adds, so allow me to fall back upon numbers.
 The cargo area of the van has approximately 9 feet of usable length.
 The cabin area adds about 2-3 feet, depending on how you look at it.

 This is about a 20% increase in usable space.

 Swivel seats are only available after-market for most vehicles, like my 2018 Ford Transit.

 When I bought my van, I had almost no experience in carpentry, construction, or electrical engineering.
 Yet I was determined to build it all myself.
 Two years later, here are the plans for my cozy steampunk wood cabin van.

 I purchased the after-market swivel-seat adapter from SwivelsRUs.
 I found this after research on the Ford Transit forms.
 The SwivelsRUs website leaves a lot to be desired, but the part itself worked well.